will62794/will62794.github.io/_drafts/2024-12-11-interactive-formal-specs.markdown

 ### Visualization

-The above features are very useful for exploring and understanding a specification, but in some cases it can also be nice to have a more polished and visual way to understand a system and its states/behaviors.
+The above features are effective for exploring and understanding a specification, but in some cases it can also be nice to have a more polished and visual way to understand a system and its states/behaviors.
 So, having a visualization feature was a natural externsion to include in the web explorer tool, and it includes a simple DSL for visualizing system states using TLA+ itself.
 Currently, the goal is to provide a very simple, SVG-based DSL for defining visualizations right in the TLA+ specification itself, rather than requiring a separate interface/language for defining visualizations.

 For example, here is a simple visualization of the famous Cabbage, Goat, Wolf puzzle specification solution: